KeishiIshihara/dotfiles/README.md

 # dotfiles
-Cool dotfiles
+This dotfiles repository is made by drawing on: [b4b4r07/dotfiles](https://github.com/b4b4r07/dotfiles)
-This dotfiles repository is made based on: [b4b4r07/dotfiles](https://github.com/b4b4r07/dotfiles)
+Currently, I tend to have several workplaces and I use both macOS and Ubuntus with different CUDA versions, so at the moment it is necessary to maintain and host dotfiles at a remote repository.
+Therefore, these dotfiles are tuned for such platforms.

 ## Installation
-The easiest way to install the dotfiles:
+The easiest way to install the dotfiles with one-liner command:
 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/KeishiIshihara/dotfiles/master/etc/init/install)" -s init
 ```